Yaowenjie/travis-github-chrome-extension/src/README.md

 However, during development, I recommend you use `gulp watch` to generate that dynamically (it will watch the change in js files).

 ## Build zip package
-Just run `gulp build`, you'll see the zip package in `builds` folder.
+Just run `gulp build`, you'll see the zip package in `build` folder.
 It should be only used for me to publish in chrome extension webstore if no special circumstances.

 ## Test & Lint
 `gulp test` will run all unit tests, and `gulp lint` will check some basic js format/grammar.